jonshiach/graphics-notes/_sources/_pages/07_Moving_the_camera.md

     glfwSetCursorPos(window, 1024 / 2, 768 / 2);

     // Update yaw and pitch angles
-    camera.yaw   += 0.5f * deltaTime * float(xPos - 1024 / 2);
+    camera.yaw   += 0.0005f * float(xPos - 1024 / 2);
-    camera.pitch += 0.5f * deltaTime * float(768 / 2 - yPos);
+    camera.pitch += 0.0005f * float(768 / 2 - yPos);

     // Calculate camera vectors from the yaw and pitch angles camera.calculateCameraVectors();
 }
 ```

 Here we use the function `glfwGetCursorPos()` to get the pixel coordinates of the mouse pointer and then we reset this to the window centre using the `glfwSetCursorPos()` function.
 This is so that the mouse cursor does not eventually move out of the window.
 The $yaw$ and $pitch$ angles are then adjusted based on the number of pixels that the mouse cursor moves the centre of the window (note that we subtract `yPos` from the centre coordinates since pixel coordinates assume $(0,0)$ is the top-left hand corder of the display).
-The distances that the mouse cursor moves is multiplied by a factor of `0.5f * deltaTime` to limit the speed that the camera rotates, you may need to make adjustments this value depending on the machine you are using.
+The distances that the mouse cursor moves is multiplied by a factor of 0.0005 to limit the mouse sensitivity, you may need to make adjustments this value depending on your setup.
 Finally, the camera vectors are then calculated using the new $yaw$ and $pitch$ angles.

 We now need to invoke our mouse input function for each iteration of the render loop.
 Add the following code beneath where the `keyboardInput()` function is called.